Documentation Index

 - Expiration — Optional expiry date

-From the same Integrations > API Keys page you can:- View all active, revoked, and expired keys
+The same Integrations > API Keys screen lets you:- View all active, revoked, and expired keys (the secret is never displayed again)

-- Revoke a key — immediately stops it from working
+- Revoke a key — immediately stops it from working, preserving audit history

-- Delete a key — permanently removes it (prefer revoking to keep audit history)
+- Delete a key — permanently removes it (prefer revoking)

 | Scope | Grants access to |